Part II: Administration

 The WSIB can include any other information it considers necessary.

-When this report is received from the WSIB, an employer must post it in a conspicuous place(s) in the workplace, where it is likely to be seen by the workers.
+When this report is received from the WSIB, an employer must post it in a conspicuous place(s) in the workplace, where it is likely to be seen by the workers, or in a readily accessible electronic format.

-- give the committee copies of all written orders and reports issued by the Ministry of Labour, Immigration, Training and Skills Development inspector and (subsection 57(10), and
+- Give the committee copies of all written orders and reports issued by the Ministry of Labour, Immigration, Training and Skills Development inspector (subsection 57(10)

 The employer must also advise the committee of the results of an assessment of risks of workplace violence [section 32.0.3] and provide the results of any report on occupational health and safety that is in the employer’s possession [clause 25(2)(l)].
 Where the report is in writing, the employer must provide the committee with the portions of the report that relate to occupational health and safety.